SuchLuukie/OCR-Word-Search-Puzzle-Solver/README.md

 # Tasks
-* OCR Model
-    * Obtain dataset used to train the model (Using Kaggle A-Z dataset)
-    * Split dataset in training and testing sets
-    * Train and test the model

 * Input
     * Get bounding boxes of the letters and process them
     * Turn the search puzzle into 2D array
     * Turn the given words into 1D array

+* OCR
+    * Use the images from the input and determine the letters.

 * Solver
     * TODO